sogaiu/tree-sitter-clojure/doc/dev-notes.md

 instructions](https://tree-sitter.github.io/tree-sitter/contributing#developing-tree-sitter)
 [1] that are worth taking a look at.

+XXX: Note that the `dot` command may be necessary for working with `--debug-graph`.

 Below are descriptions of the sorts of things I do.
 Welcome to the platform fork-in-the-road.